Interim Control Bylaw (ICBL) & Moving to a New Servicing Capacity Allocation Framework Supporting a Complete Community

 Does this moratorium include the building of a coach house ?
 The garage / coach house does not currently have water hook up?

-Shar asked over 2 years ago
+Shar asked about 3 years ago

 Building permits for new secondary or accessory residential units are not available under the Interim Control By-law (ICBL) unless an exemption has been granted by Council.
 The ICBL applies to all lands within the boundaries of the Town of Collingwood regardless of the availability of municipal water services.
 During the regular meeting of Council held July 19, 2021, 36 ICBL exemptions were granted to allow construction of 316 Single Dwelling Equivalent Units (Staff Report: CAO2021-10 Interim Control By-law No. 2021-024 – Evaluation of Exemption Requests ).
 At this time, no further exemptions are contemplated for residential development.
 However, projects that do not involve the construction of new units including demolition/rebuild, repair, restoration etc. of existing buildings or structures for the same use could possibly move forward.
 For more information please contact the Planning Department Email: planning@collingwood.ca